neu-cs2100/cs2100-pg-handout-testhw6/README.md

 [30, 100, 800]
 ```

-- Finally, we're one step away from our end goal.
-The last step is to index into the innermost list to get the word count associated with the specific review bucket we want to analyze.
+- Finally, the last step is to index into the innermost list to get the word count associated with the specific review bucket we want to analyze.
 We know that high reviews fall in the last bucket of our list (index 2), so we access our overall desired count with the expression `word_data["great"]["W"][2]` which finally gives us the desired count of **800**.

-Now that we have covered the structure as well as how to access different values within the nested structure, we can move on to the coding that you will have to do for the assignment: building a cool visualization for this data!
-We have already completed almost all of the review data parsing for you and stored it in the file `word_data.json`.

 ## Milestone 2: Create the plots